-If your child has started to lose their baby teeth, you should begin to see the eruption of their permanent teeth.
+If your child has started to lose their baby teeth, you should begin to see something.
+It is the eruption of their permanent teeth.
 This is usually a joyous occasion.
 But, it’s possible that one or more of their permanent teeth won’t come in like they’re supposed to.
-Which can make for a stressful situation.
-There’s also the possibility that a permanent tooth could fall out because of an accident or injury.
-In this post, we’ll show you why it is important to know what to do if your child is missing one or more permanent teeth.
+A permanent tooth could fall out because of an accident or injury.
+In this post, we’ll show you why it is important to know what to do if your child is missing a permanent tooth.
+Let’s get cracking.

 What Can Cause a Missing Permanent Tooth?

-When children are missing one or more permanent teeth after the baby teeth have fallen out, it’s likely that the cause is hypodontia.
-Which is usually a congenital abnormality that occurs when six or less permanent teeth don’t erupt when they’re supposed to.
+Sometimes one or more permanent teeth are missing after baby teeth have fallen out.
+It’s likely that the cause is teeth hypodontia.
+Which can be a congenital abnormality.
+One that occurs when six or fewer permanent teeth don’t erupt when they’re supposed to.
 There are also times when problems during tooth development can lead to hypodontia.
-It’s estimated that nearly 20 percent of individuals are born missing at least one of these teeth.
+It’s estimated that 20 percent of individuals are born missing at least one of these teeth.

-However, only a very small percentage of these people are missing upwards of 4-6 teeth, which means that treatment will be easier.
-The most common permanent teeth that are missing include wisdom teeth, lower central incisors, upper lateral incisors, and premolars.
+Yet, only a very small percentage of these people are missing upwards of 4-6 teeth.
+Which means that treatment will be easier.
+The most common permanent teeth that are missing include wisdom teeth.
+Also, lower central incisors, upper lateral incisors, and premolars.
 Some of the other factors that can cause these teeth to be missing include: